- Wealthy funder of Marxist groups and causes

 - Funder of the Christic Institute

-Aris Anagnos was born in Athens, Greece in 1923.
-He came to the U.S. in 1946 and earned a bachelor's degree in business administration from UCLA in 1951.
+Aris Anagnos was born in Athens, Greece on December 17, 1923.1 He came to the U.S. in 1946 and earned a bachelor’s degree in business administration from UCLA in 1951.
 He then worked several years in the insurance industry before going into real estate investments and development, where he earned a billion-dollar fortune.

-In the late 1960s and early '70s, Anagnos and his wife Carolyn organized the Committee for Democratic Freedoms in Greece.
-When Turkey invaded Cyprus in 1974 the Anagnoses established the Save Cyprus Council, which evolved into a political lobbying group dedicated to the promotion of Greek-American interests.
+In the late 1960s and early ’70s, Anagnos and his wife Carolyn organized the Committee for Democratic Freedoms in Greece.
+When Turkey invaded Cyprus in 1974, the Anagnoses established the Save Cyprus Council, which evolved into a political lobbying group dedicated to the promotion of Greek-American interests.
+In 1985 the organization changed its name to the Hellenic American Counci.

 Throughout the 1980s, Anagnos was a vocal opponent of U.S.-backed regimes in Central America, particularly in El Salvador.
 Moreover, he supported the Marxist Sandinistas in Nicaragua, Marxist rebels in Chiapas, and Fidel Castro in Cuba.

-In the early 1980s, Anagnos began a 25-year tenure as a board member of the Southern California American Civil Liberties Union, including a two-year term as president of that chapter.
-In 1985 he was among the founders of the Humanitarian Law Project, over which he presided for a number of years.
-And he also served a stint as president of the Southern California Americans for Democratic Action.
+In the early 1980s, Anagnos became a board member of the Southern California American Civil Liberties Union, a position he would hold for the rest of his life; for two years, he served as president of that chapter.
+In 1985 Anagnos was among the founders of the Humanitarian Law Project, over which he presided for a number of years.
+He also served a stint as president of the Southern California Americans for Democratic Action.

 In the 1980s as well, Anagnos was a prominent financial backer of the Christic Institute.
 Indeed, he contributed some $600,000 to the Institute’s infamous lawsuit which falsely alleged that the CIA was scheming with the U.S.-backed Nicaraguan Contras to use drug money to finance their war against the Marxist Sandinistas.
 For details of this case, click here.